020 8090 9664

 5 Go for green website hosting

-Last but not least, one of the fastest ways to make your sites greener is by switching to green website hosting.
+Last but not least, one of the fastest ways to make your sites greener is by switching to sustainable hosting.
 Websites are hosted at vast data centres which use huge amounts of energy to transmit data, keep servers running and keep systems cool.

 By switching to a hosting partner whose data centre runs on renewable energy, you can significantly reduce the carbon footprint of your sites.
 And if you’re not sure whether your current provider uses renewables, the Website Carbon Calculator can tell you.